Gettig rid of floor stains

 There is a potential negative if you want to clean silicone from hardwood floors this way.
 The excessive use of acetone causes a loss of shine and color in the floor, so you need to ensure you make your solution properly in appropriate parts.
 The same goes for carpet as the acetone can have bleaching properties.

+It's crucial to ventilate the room well when using these chemicals to avoid inhaling fumes, which can be harmful.
 For more wood floor DIY tips, take a look at our article on how to paint a hardwood floor without sanding.

 Vinegar, brandy, ethyl alcohol or gasoline

 There are many products with which you can remove traces of silicone that remain on the floor.
 Before applying them, it is advisable to use a spatula or a knife to scrape off the dried putty.
-In the case of a fresh spillage, you can remove it with as little as a piece absorbent paper.
+In the case of a fresh spillage, you can remove it with as little as a piece of absorbent paper.

 To finish removing the hardened silicone after using the knife or spatula, apply brandy, ethyl alcohol, vinegar, or gasoline.
 Any of these substances will help you get rid of the finest traces of silicone residue from the floor.